• Skip to primary navigation

 Can I make them in advance?

 Yes, you can make these potatoes up to three days in advance and store them in a covered container in the refrigerator.
-Reheat either in a saucepan on the stove, or in the microwave.
+Reheat either in a saucepan on the stove or in the microwave.

 How do I turn leftovers into hash browns?

 Simply heat one or two tablespoons of sunflower oil in a frying pan.
-One the oil is hot, add the potatoes and cook over a medium heat until the potatoes start to brown on the bottom.
+Once the oil is hot, add the potatoes and cook over medium heat until the potatoes start to brown on the bottom.
 Turn them with a spatula and continue to cook until the other side has browned too.
 This will take about 5 minutes per side.

 Save for later

-If you would like to make these saute potatoes and onions, why not save the recipe to one of your Pinterest boards so you can find it easily?
+If you would like to make these sauteed potatoes and onions, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-The recipe
+📋The recipe

 A closeup of a spoonful of saute potatoes and onions held over the serving dish.

-Saute potatoes and onions
+Sauteed potatoes and onions

-I've been making my version of saute potatoes and onions for more years than I care to remember.
+I've been making my version of sauteed potatoes and onions for more years than I care to remember.
 It's a tried and tested recipe that never fails to deliver.
 The potatoes are lightly browned and fork-tender, while the onions are soft and full of flavour.
 This dish is perfect for serving with your favourite roast or sausages, and you can even fry leftovers in the morning for instant breakfast hash-browns.

 Recipe by: Veronica